samsonchan666/comp4651-Project/readme.md

 ```shell
 $ python prediction.py
 ```
-Predict the stock by news and by day
+Predict the stock movement by news and by day

 Plot some graph